usdot-jpo-ode/jpo-mec-deposit/README.md

 ### ETX MEC Deposit

 The ETX MEC Deposit is a feature that allows the depositor to deposit messages to an ETX MEC.
 This is done by setting the `ETX_ENABLED` environment variable to `True` and providing the necessary ETX configuration.
-Please refer to the [ETX README](./docs/ETX_README.md) for more information.
+Please refer to the [sample.env](./sample.env) file for the necessary environment variables.

 ## Testing